harshkhare/CombinatorialSequenceGenerator/README.md

 # CombinatorialSequenceGenerator
-Generate conbinatorial sequences of amino acids or nucleotides
+Generate conbinatorial sequences of amino acids or nucleotides as per specified amino acids (or nucleotides) and pattern.